Microlocal Analysis of Quantum Fields on Curved Spacetimes: Construction of the Feynman inverse

-Let us now prove that $P^{\adg}: \cX^{\adg, m}_{\rm F}\to \cY^{m}$ is injective, and hence boundedly invertible by Prop. \ref{prop13.1}.
-The proof of Lemma \ref{lemma13.1} below is inspired by the work of Vasy \cite[Prop.
-7]{Va}, which in turn relies on arguments of Isozaki \cite{I} from $N$-body scattering. \begin{lemma} One has:
+Now let us prove that $P^{\adg}: \cX^{\adg, m}_{\rm F}\to \cY^{m}$ is injective, and hence boundedly invertible by Proposition \ref{prop13.1}.
+The proof of Lemma \ref{lemma13.1} below is inspired by the work of Vasy \cite[Proposition 7]{Va}, which in turn relies on arguments of Isozaki \cite{I} from $N$-body scattering theory. \begin{lemma} One has:

 \end{lemma} \proof We first note that if $u^{\adg}\in \Ker P^{\rm ad}|_{\cX^{\adg, m}_{\rm F}}$, we have $u^{\adg}= - G^{\d}_{\rm F}V^{\adg}_{-\infty}u^{\adg}$, from which we deduce that $u^{\adg}\in \cX^{\adg, m'}_{\rm F}$ for any $m'$, using that $V^{\adg}_{-\infty}$ is smoothing in $\rx$.
-Therefore it suffices to prove the lemma for $m\geq 1$.
+Therefore, it suffices to prove the lemma for $m\geq 1$.